Do “Non-Tensioned” Screens Really Cause Wrinkles?

 • Floor rising screens rely on vertical support and material rigidity.

-• A well-built structure can create a self-supporting tension effect.
+• A well-built structure can create a self-supporting flatness effect.

 How a Non-Tensioned Floor Rising Screen Stays Flat

 “Non-tensioned” does not mean no control.
 It means the screen does not use side tab cables.
-The structure itself provides the support.
+The material and structure provide the support.

 For large UST floor rising screens, this structure can create a practical self-supporting effect, helping the screen remain stable during real-world use.